-Drain thoroughly – It is recommended that the potatoes be let drain for about 5 minutes.
+Let the potatoes drain for about 5 minutes.
 After they’ve drained completely, return them to the warm pot for a few minutes to ensure that all of the liquid has evaporated.

-Add butter – There are some recipes where you can go without butter, but mashed potatoes are not one of them.
+There are some recipes where you can go without butter, but mashed potatoes is not one of them.
 Make sure to use a lot of salted butter (you may also use unsalted butter and season by yourself).
 Butter gives mashed potatoes an unrivaled creamy and buttery feel.

-Make use of a potato masher – With a potato masher, you should be able to mash your potatoes into a creamy consistency, especially if your potatoes are cooked properly, and the butter and cream are warm.
-Using a blender or food processor, your potatoes will become gluey.
+With a potato masher, you should be able to mash your potatoes into a creamy consistency, especially if your potatoes are cooked properly, and the butter and cream are warm.
+Don’t use a blender or food processor — your potatoes will be gluey.

 One of the easiest ways to reheat mashed potatoes is to place them in the microwave (covered) for a few minutes and then stir them well before serving.